Teriks/LibLSLCC/README.md

 **Note about xbuild when using Mono 4.* on *Nix:**

-It seems that the latest versions of mono starting with major version 4 have trouble building project files that target the v4.0 framework.
+The latest versions of mono starting with major version 4 cannot build assemblies targeting .NET Framework v4.0

-If your building using 4.* version of mono you can work around this by forcing all projects to target the v4.5 framework, with:
+If your building using 4.* version of mono you need to force all projects to target the v4.5 framework, with:

 	xbuild /p:Configuration=Release /p:TargetFrameworkVersion="v4.5" LibLSLCC-NoEditor.sln

+The python build script will do that for you behind the scenes.

 # Python Build Scripts